jimmysawczuk/tmpl/README.md

 ### `asset`

-> Asset returns the path provided.
-In the future, Asset may gain the ability to clean or validate the path.
+> asset returns the path provided.
+In the future, asset may gain the ability to clean or validate the path.

 ```
 {{ asset "/css/style.css" }}